iluvjava/Maths/Notebook 2.0/AMATH 515/Duality/Convex Conjugate (Examples Pack).md

-Here, I will summarized some of the examples we had for convex conjugates of different functions.
+Here, I will summarize some of the examples we had for convex conjugates of different functions.
 [[Convex Conjugate Function]]

+Major References: The HW for AMATH 515.

 ---
 ### **Intro**

-Here we will be packing a bunch of good examples with proofs, so it can serves as a good references for when looking for Fenchel Conjugates for functions.
+Here we will be packing a bunch of good examples with proofs, so it can serve as a good references for when looking for Fenchel Conjugates for functions.

 Most of them will be coming straight from the HW problems for the class.